Exploring the Power of 30,000 People

 Dev Days, for instance, bring together engineers, architects, scrum masters, product owners and others to solve real business challenges.
 “Each participant,” says Jason, “brings unique skills to the table in areas that others might not be as strong in or know as much about.”
 He encourages participants to bring relevant use cases from their “day jobs” as examples to work through.

-Like so many other events, Dev Days have gone virtual because of the pandemic.
-“We planned and completed the coaching sessions in person leading up to our event in March of last year,” he says, “but we used Zoom for the Dev Day itself.”
+Like so many other events, Dev Days went virtual during the pandemic.
+“We planned and completed the coaching sessions in person leading up to our event in March (of 2020),” he says, “but we used Zoom for the Dev Day itself.”
 The topic of that event was design thinking, a “people first” methodology for creating solutions.